Two-dimensionalism: Two-dimensional semantic analysis

 The primary intension of a word or sentence is its sense, i.e., is the idea or method by which we find its referent.
-The primary intension of "water" might be a description, such as watery stuff.
-The thing picked out by the primary intension of "water" could have been otherwise.
-For example, on some other world where the inhabitants take "water" to mean watery stuff, but, where the chemical make-up of watery stuff is not H2O, it is not the case that water is H2O for that world.
+In other words, it's how we identify something in any possible world before knowing its actual nature.
+The primary intension of "water" might be a description, such as watery stuff or "the clear, drinkable liquid that fills oceans and lakes."
+The entity identified by this intension could vary in different hypothetical worlds.
+In the twin Earth thought experiment, for example, inhabitants might use "water" to mean their equivalent of water, even if its chemical composition is not H2O but XYZ.
+Thus, for that world, "water" does not refer to H2O.

-The secondary intension of "water" is whatever thing "water" happens to pick out in this world, whatever that world happens to be.
+The secondary intension of "water" is whatever "water" refers to in this world.
+It's determined after we discover water's actual composition in our world.
 So, if we assign "water" the primary intension watery stuff, then the secondary intension of "water" is H2O, since H2O is watery stuff in this world.
 The secondary intension of "water" in our world is H2O, which is H2O in every world because unlike watery stuff it is impossible for H2O to be other than H2O.
 When considered according to its secondary intension, "Water is H2O" is true in every world.
+This explains how "water is XYZ" can be conceivable (using the primary intension) but not possible (using the secondary intension).